 MIDAS Knowledge Base

 How to fix "Unable to connect to database: Too many connections" errorsThis rare error can be produced if the MySQL/MariaDB server hosting your MIDAS database is currently overloaded.
 A database server may become overloaded when there are more connections/queries to the server than it can concurrently handle at any given time.

-In these instances, it's likely that the MySQL server that your MIDAS scheduling system uses is a "shared" MySQL server.
+In these instances, it's likely that the database server that your MIDAS scheduling system uses is "shared".
 A "shared" database server is one which is also used for other non-MIDAS related databases/applications within your organization.

 Consequently, if the total number of connections/requests to the database server (not just those originating from MIDAS) reaches the maximum allowed by the server, it will begin rejecting requests and a "Too many connections" error returned instead.